travlr-archived/CodeDepot/README.rst

 considered at the various phases of the compilation stack prior to execution.
 Essentially what this means, is that we can remove the constraints, from that of each component, needing to be its own execution process or thread, yet still be most loosely coupled.
-We can redefine components to that of a virtual model, that can then be implemented, by encompassing one or all of the compilation's translation stages prior to execution.
+We can redefine networked inter-process components to that of a virtual model, that can then be implemented, by encompassing one or all of the compilation's translation stages prior to execution.

 1. Source code
 2. Semantic analysis